CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Evaluation

 \subsection{Participants}

-We recruited 16 participants (10 female, 6 male; age M=24.81 and SD=3.78) through an online recruitment posting.
-To figure out whether the \sysname{} can handle the challenges found in the formative study with novice designers, our participants were set as a similar group to the formative study.
-We required participants to have a degree in design or art and have participated in at least 3 different design projects.
-11 participants were students majoring in design---5 participants at the graduate level and 6 participants at or above the third-year undergraduate level.
+We recruited 16 participants (10 females, 6 males; age M=24.81 and SD=3.78) through an online recruitment posting.
+To determine whether the \sysname{} can handle the challenges found in the formative study with early-stage designers, our participants were set as a group similar to the formative study.
+We required participants to have a degree in design or art and have participated in at least three different design projects.
+11 participants were students majoring in design---5 were at the graduate level, and 6 were at or above the third-year undergraduate level.
 The other 5 participants have graduated---2 majored in design, 1 minored in design, while others pursued majors in media arts and painting.

-All of the participants also reported themselves as having enough sketching skills to express their design ideas, since we asked participants to draw their ideas during the task.
+All participants also reported having enough sketching skills since we asked them to draw their design ideas during the task.
 The study was conducted for 2 hours, and we compensated participants with 70,000 KRW (approximately 53 USD).